 How many medium dog breeds are there?
 Currently, the AKC recognizes just 45 dog breeds in this size class.
 Compared to small and large dog breeds, this category has the fewest number of breeds.

 Though there are many more medium dogs out there, here are the ones that are actually recognized and placed in an official dog group.
+If we missed any medium-sized dog breeds, feel free to leave us a message in the comments section below!

 Table of Contents